Property Management Budgeting Tips

 The following tips should help you avoid potentially ruinous errors:

-- Budget for both one-time and ongoing costs – As you begin to outline your annual budget, it’s essential that you’re considering all of your potential future costs by budgeting for ongoing costs as well as one-off expenses.
+As you begin to outline your annual budget, it’s essential that you’re considering all of your potential future costs by budgeting for ongoing costs as well as one-off expenses.
 Examples of these include:

 - Ongoing – Leasing, maintenance, on-site management, staff, security, vendors, utilities.
 Think of your day-to-day operating expenses.